-My time as a volunteer with Sense Active was a fantastic experience, to say the least.
+My time as a volunteer with Sense Sport was a fantastic experience, to say the least.
 I was lucky enough to be able to participate and help people in many different activities – my favourite of which was rock climbing.

 I loved going climbing, which took place on a Tuesday.
 Along with Jon Fearn (Sports and Outdoor Development Co-ordinator) and the specialist instructors, I got a taste of what people with sensory impairments experience at the climbing centre – and how they move up and down the climbing wall.